Rideau Woodland Ramble - 2026

 New

-Silver Blue Serbian Spruce is primarily valued in the landscape for its distinctively pyramidal habit of growth.
-It has attractive green foliage with silvery blue undersides which emerges light green in spring.
-The needles are highly ornamental and remain green throughout the winter.
-The smooth brick red bark adds an interesting dimension to the landscape.
+Golden Oriental Spruce is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has attractive dark green evergreen foliage which emerges yellow in spring.
+The needles are highly ornamental and remain dark green throughout the winter.
+The rough brown bark adds an interesting dimension to the landscape.

 Broad Upright